fergald/explainer-bfcache-ccns/api.md

 * no storage-based invalidation should occur.
 * the browser can consider the API to _have not_ been used for tokens.

+#### Top-level documents vs subframes

+The API is only availble to top-level documents.
+This is consistent with ignoring
+CCNS headers of subframes with regard to BFCache.

+We do not want to give cross-origin subframes the power to cause invalidation.

+If there is a demand and clear use-case for making it available in same-origin subframes then we should consider this.

 ### API Goals

 While the API is a straw person, there are some specific goals: